The P.L.A.Y. Response – Achieving Work / Life Balance

 10. Appreciate the mini-miracles.
 The sunrise, the color of autumn leaves, the hot shower – things that are so often taken for granted really are “mini-miracles.”
 Notice them.
 Appreciate them.
 You’ll be surprised at how much happier you feel.

-In summary, when you are interviewing for that position that you really want, by all means, reassure your prospective employer that you are eager and willing to contribute.
+When you are interviewing for a position that you really want, by all means, reassure your prospective employer that you are eager and willing to contribute.
 And when you get the job, fulfill that promise.
-But remember also to do an occasional “Values Check” to be sure that your values and the way you are spending your time is in balance.
-And if not, it is time to P.L.A.Y.
+But remember, check in regularly with your values and if you need to reset, it’s time to P.L.A.Y.

 © 2015 Regents of the University of Minnesota.
 All rights reserved.
 The University of Minnesota is an equal opportunity educator and employer.
 Privacy Statement